It’s the Soul That’s Erotic: An Essay on Adélia Prado

 ABOUT ILYA KAMINSKY

 Ilya Kaminsky was born in Odessa, former Soviet Union in 1977, and arrived in the United States in 1993, when his family was granted asylum by the American government.
 He is the author of Dancing in Odessa (Tupelo Press), which won the Whiting Writer’s Award, the American Academy of Arts and Letters’ Metcalf Award, and the Dorset Prize.
-The recipient of the Ruth Lilly Fellowship, the Lannan Foundation Literary Fellowship, and the Yinchuan International Poetry Prize, Kaminsky is the editor of The Ecco Anthology of International Poetry, an anthology of 20th-century poetry in translation.
+The recipient of the Ruth Lilly Fellowship, the Lannan Foundation Literary Fellowship, and the Yinchuan International Poetry Prize, Kaminsky is the co-editor of The Ecco Anthology of International Poetry, an anthology of 20th-century poetry in translation.
 Kaminsky teaches English and Comparative Literature at San Diego State University.
 His second poetry collection, Deaf Republic, is forthcoming from Graywolf Press.